Skip Navigation

 Please visit the vaccine exemption web page for more information on this process.

 Check with your healthcare provider to make sure that your child has had all the vaccines needed to attend school.
-Don’t forget to report all immunizations to the Health Department.
+Report all of your child’s immunizations to public health.
 Your doctor’s office does not do this for you.

 TOP